 The court will charge for things like filing your documents.
 Fees for different documents, such as an Application for Probate of Will and for Issuance of Letters Testamentary, Determination of Heirship, or Application of Independent/Dependent Administrator, can differ by hundreds of dollars.

 The fee for the application will include service by citation by the constable and any other fees allowed by statute.
 Texas courts also charge to issue letters and orders, other filings, and more.

 Accounting fees for probate in Texas will also vary based on the value of the estate and what the assets are that are owned.

 If there are federal taxes to be paid, then accounting fees will also need to include the preparation and filing of tax returns.
 If the attorney prepares and files the returns, those fees would be under the attorney fees.

 Personal Representative / Executor Fees

-These fees are established by statute as well.
+These probate fees are established by statute as well.

 The fee may range from what is deemed a reasonable fixed fee up to a certain percentage of the estate’s value.
 Executors, or personal representatives, can ask for additional “extraordinary fees” for any services that are above and beyond those considered to be basic probate services.

 There can be additional fees that you may not even think about.

 These could include postage fees, the cost of storing personal property or having it shipped, moving costs, and more.
 It could result in maybe around 3% to 8% of the total estate being taken away from the beneficiaries, not including income and estate taxes.